Skip to main content

 Consider:

-• What processes and procedures are needed to safeguard information?
+- What processes and procedures are in place to safeguard information?

 Compliance obligation 5: A wagering provider must close and not reopen accounts for a registered individual (and pay any credit balance or pay any credit balance for subsequently resolved bets)